yatsurej/Sign-Up/README.md

 # Sign-Up
- PHP Code for our Practical Exam
+ This is a PHP Code for our upcoming practical exam